hugcis/rust_ca/README.md

 ## Install the tool

-Run the following command to build:
+Run the following command to install on your system:
 ```
 cargo install rust_ca
 ```

-To use the library in a Rust project add the following to your `Cargo.toml` dependencies:
+To use the library in another Rust project add the following to your `Cargo.toml` dependencies:
 ```toml
 [dependencies]
 rust_ca = "0.2.1"